Reyhan Jamalova

-Reyhan Jamalova is a Azerbaijani woman in STEM whose work is geared toward sustainable energy in rural areas.
+Reyhan Jamalova is an Azerbaijani woman in STEM whose work is geared toward sustainable energy in rural areas.
 She is the founder and CEO of Rainergy, a company that focuses on harnessing the power of rainwater to sustainably generate electricity.
 Currently, she is an undergraduate student at the University of Pennsylvania.
 Additionally, she has received a number of honorable mentions, awards, and/or honors for the work that she has done, including praise from the Azerbaijani government.

 Early life

 Childhood

 Jamalova became interested in human rights as a child.
 She, along with her best friend started a fundraising campaign for children in Somalia who had limited access to education, food, and water.
 After collecting $10 by selling things like crayons and pencils, Jamalova and her friend (with the help of Jamalova's parents) brought this money to a charity.

 As a child, Jamalova and her family experienced torrential rains in the Caucasus Mountains.
 These rains would lead to devastating events for the community such as the loss of crops, flooding, and general building damage along with potholes and bridge collapse.
 Growing up in this environment influenced Jamalova's interest in sustainability in order to help her community and others alike.